Ronaldo to leave Manchester United with 'immediate effect'

 London (AFP) – Cristiano Ronaldo's controversial second spell at Manchester United is to end with "immediate effect", the Premier League giants announced Tuesday.

-The Portugal forward appeared to be on his way out of Old Trafford following a recent television interview in which he said he felt "betrayed" by the club and had no respect for new manager Erik ten Hag.
+The Portugal forward appeared to be on his way out of Old Trafford following last week's television interview with Piers Morgan on TalkTV in which he said he felt "betrayed" by the club and had no respect for new manager Erik ten Hag.

 "Cristiano Ronaldo is to leave Manchester United by mutual agreement, with immediate effect," said a United statement.